4Rooms/backend/doc/Login.md

 6. The user confirms the login, and this acknowledgment is sent back to Google's service at `https://accounts.google.com/_/signin/oauth`.
 7. With the user's confirmation, Google's service generates an authentication response and sends a redirection request to the backend at `/oauth/complete/google-oauth2/`.
 8. The backend receives the authentication response from Google's service and creates a new user or logs in an existing user.
-9. The backend, upon successful completion, redirects the flow back to the frontend through the URL `/` and sets the access token in a cookie.
+9. The backend, upon successful completion, redirects the flow back to the frontend through the URL `/google-login/?token=<token>` with access token.
 10. The frontend processes the completion signal from the backend and displays the login result to the user.
     This result could be a success message or a notification confirming successful login using their Google account.